What Is Loss Mitigation?

 Step 2: Prepare a Hardship Package

 After you speak with the loss mitigation department, follow their instructions to the letter.
 Generally, your lenders will first request a hardship package to provide evidence of your financial situation.
 This package helps the lender offer an option that best fits your situation.
 The package should include evidence of your monthly income and debts and a letter explaining your financial situation and why you cannot make your mortgage payments.
-The letter should also detail how you plan to repay your past due balance, such as securing a better job or getting a loan from family.
+The letter should also detail how you plan to repay your past due balance, such as securing a better job or getting a loan from your family.
 Fax or mail the package to your lender using certified mail.
 Make copies of everything you send to your lender.

 Step 3: Research Your Rights